 In order to use ParentMail (PMX) we need parents' email addresses and mobile telephone numbers.
-Please be assured, the ParentMail® service is registered with the Data Protection Registrar and guarantees that all information supplied will be kept completely private.
+The school will upload your details to ParentMail and an automatic invite to join the service will be generated and emailed to you.
+Please be assured, the ParentMail service is registered with the Information Commissioner's Office (ICO) and guarantees that all information supplied will be kept in accordance with new GDPR regulations.
 There is also NO advertising associated with the scheme.

-IMPORTANT - Our school messages will be sent from the email address info@parentmail.co.uk.
-Please make sure you add this address to your email address book (or approved sender list) in order to prevent messages being blocked by your SPAM/JUNK filters.
+IMPORTANT - Our school messages will be sent from the email address info@parentmail.co.uk Please make sure you add this address to your email address book (or approved sender list) in order to prevent messages being blocked by your SPAM/JUNK filters.
 Please also check your JUNK/SPAM folder regularly in case messages go there.

 To register with ParentMail (PMX), please follow the link in the email/text message you receive from the school.
 If you do not receive a registration request, please contact the School Office.

-There is also a free ParentMail App of iOS and Andriod phones which we would encourage you to download.
-You can download the APP for free from either the Apple APP Store or the Google Play Store which will help you to get the best experience from the ParentMail system.
-More information can be found on the ParentMail website www.parentmail.co.uk.
+ParentMail App - There is a free ParentMail App for iOS and Android phones which we would encourage you to download.
+You can download the App for free from either the Apple App Store or the Google Play Store which will help you to get the best experience from the ParentMail system.
+More information can be found on the ParentMail website www.parentmail.co.uk